Why Legal Aid

 Asylum seekers waiting for food, Moria Camp (Lesvos), August 2019

-In the short term, legal aid minimises the risk of an individual who has a legitimate claim to asylum from being deported unjustly and brings family members, scattered across Europe, back together again.
+At SolidariTee, we believe that access to fair representation is a fundamental human right.
+In the short term, legal aid minimises the risk of an individual who has a legitimate claim to asylum being deported unjustly and brings family members, scattered across Europe, back together again.
 This aid allows refugees to begin prosperous lives beyond camps, and gain rights to education, accommodation and healthcare.

 It’s the most empowering form of aid we can offer.